hachyderm/community/community.hachyderm.io/content/en/docs/account-types/corporate-accounts.md

 ## Corporate account application information

-Starting 1 Mar 2023, corporate accounts will be restricted to Nivenly Corporate Members.
+Starting 1 Mar 2023, corporate accounts will be restricted to Nivenly Trade Members.
 We are handling corporate membership requests individually prior to that date, to set expectations of what will be needed moving forward.
 We ask for our new and upcoming corporate accounts to please be patient with us as we iron out our processes as part of the Nivenly Foundation's launch.